 I know!
 I know!
 To be “politically correct” here in USAmerica, we’re not supposed to greet people with “Merry Christmas” these days.
 The word “Christ” seems to offend a lot of people.
 But…I’m saying it anyhow: “Merry Christmas!”
-So there… Let the political correctness police come and arrest me!
-Slowly but surely Christmas is being deleted from our culture, being replaced by such events as “Winter Holiday” and “Celebration of the Winter Solstice.”
+So there . . .
+Let the political correctness police come and arrest me!
+Slowly but surely Christmas is fading from our culture, being replaced by such counterfeits as “Winter Holiday” and “Celebration of the Winter Solstice.”

 You do know, don’t you that Jesus wasn’t really born on December 25th in the year 0?
 No, He was most likely born in the spring of the year, probably in April.
 We can’t prove that one way or another, so I have no quarrel with celebrating his birth on December 25th.
-But, why stop with celebrating his birth on just that one date?
-The important thing in our culture and society is that we continue celebrating his birth, whenever He was born.
+But, why stop with celebrating his birth on just that one date each year?
+The important thing is that we continue celebrating his birth, whenever He was born.

 Backward, Turn Backward

-God transcends the four dimensions of time and space, “residing” in a hyperdimensional “place” called eternity.
+God transcends the four known dimensions of time and space, “residing” in a hyperdimensional or transdimensional “place” called eternity.
 In fact, current science tells us there are many more dimensions than only the four we live in.
-Some say there are at least 10 dimensions…or many more.
+Some physicists say there are at least 10 dimensions . . . or many more.
 God transcends all of them, no matter how many there are.
-And…because of those many dimensions beyond time and space—hyperdimensions—time can actually turn in on itself and go backwards.
-Scientists have proved that mathematically, although they haven’t seen it happen in real life…yet.
+And . . . because of those many dimensions beyond time and space—hyperdimensions—time can actually turn in on itself and go backwards.
+Scientists have proved that mathematically, although they haven’t seen it happen in real life . . . yet.

 Here is love vast as the ocean;